calemyers723/cardano-foundation/_posts/2018-03-07-cardano-1-1-0-software-update.md

 categories: press
 image: blog-9-1.jpg
 author: george_agapov
-produce_text: A major package of improvements and fixes is ready for users
+produce_text: This blog article has been produced by IOHK and syndicated by Cardano Foundation for wider distribution.
 ---

+<p style="font-size: 22px;">A major package of improvements and fixes is ready for users</p>

 The software update today is the first major release for Cardano since the mainnet was launched at the end of September and it consists of a great deal of work from the development team.<!--break-->

 The release contains a few new features that are aimed at improving the user experience.
 And it also contains a set of important fixes for many of the bugs that were identified since the last release, Cardano SL 1.0.3.
 [Here is Charles Hoskinson, CEO of IOHK, with a video update about this release](https://www.pscp.tv/w/1dRJZeyZOagGB), and below we outline the most significant changes delivered.
+Users will notice the changes take effect tomorrow.

 The team has been working hard to address the issues some users have experienced with Daedalus and this update contains fixes for some of the problems.